Ten heart-healthy habits

 February is American Heart Month.
-Heart disease is the leading cause of death for both men and women in the United States.
-The good news is that it is also one of the most preventable.
-Being physically active, making healthier food choices, not smoking, getting plenty of sleep, and finding healthy ways to reduce stress can help prevent heart disease.
+Heart disease is the leading cause of death in the United States, but it's also one of the most preventable.
+Being physically active, making healthier food choices, not smoking, getting plenty of sleep, and reducing stress can help prevent heart disease.

 Take care of your heart with these 10 heart-healthy habits